Rider's Guide Text Page - Access Services : ASI

 Complaints

 Your feedback can help us identify specific service problems that may need our attention.
-If there is a problem, we encourage you to call our Access Customer Service to file a complaint.
+If there is a problem, we encourage you to call Access Customer Service to file a complaint.

-You should not be afraid that submitting complaints would affect the quality of your service or your eligibility.
+You should not be afraid that submitting complaints will affect the quality of your service or your eligibility.
 Access does not tolerate retaliation of any kind against our riders.
 We immediately investigate all accusations of retaliation.

 How to File a Complaint: As soon as possible after the event happened, write down all the information we will need to investigate your complaint: